Meet the Team

 Ciarán is also Chair of the DCU Institute of Creativity and an Associate Professor in the Faculty of Humanities and Social Sciences, where he has delivered a wide variety of modules across multiple disciplines, including Spanish Language, Creativity, Futurism, Social Entrepreneurship, Sociology, Intercultural Studies, and Academic Skills.

-Fiona Gallagher is an assistant professor in the School of Applied Language and Intercultural Studies (SALIS) at Dublin City University.
-Before this, she worked as a teacher and CELTA teacher educator in Sudan, Italy, Spain, Ireland, the US, Australia and Portugal.
-Her research interests lie primarily in the fields of second language acquisition, TESOL and bi/multilingual education with particular reference to: L1 use in language learning and teaching; translanguaging and plurilingual pedagogies; and teaching and learning in the linguistically and culturally diverse primary and secondary school classroom.
+Dr Fiona Gallagher is an assistant professor in the School of Applied Language and Intercultural Studies (SALIS) at Dublin City University.
+Before this, she worked as an English language teacher and CELTA teacher educator in Sudan, Italy, Spain, Ireland, the US, Australia and Portugal.
+Her research interests lie primarily in the fields of second language acquisition, language teacher education and bi/multilingual education with particular reference to: teaching and learning in the linguistically and culturally diverse primary and secondary school classroom; education in forced migration contexts; and translanguaging and plurilingual pedagogies.
+She has published widely in her field, both as the author/co-author of various EFL textbooks and teacher guides and in peer reviewed journals and edited volumes.

 Dr. Holland completed a degree in Physical Education, Sport Science and Theology at Newman College in Birmingham.
 She then completed a PGCE in Physical Education at Loughborough.
 Eimear then returned to work at a Sport College in Birmingham where she taught at both primary and secondary school levels.
 She was involved in a Best Practice Research Scholarship Research Project in collaboration with Loughborough University.
 Eimear also worked as a Consultant for Birmingham Local Education Authority where she provided professional development for PE departments and student teachers in the area of Instructional Models for engaging underachieving and disaffected pupils.
 Whilst teaching, Eimear also held a seat on the National Teacher Research Panel which is charged with making research more accessible to practicing teachers.
 Eimear then moved into Initially Teacher Education working as a Senior Lecturer on both undergraduate and post graduate programmes at Liverpool John Moore University where she worked as the Route Leader for the Key Stage 2-3 with Physical Education Programme.
 She has been working at DCU since 2009 as an assistant professor in Physical Education and during this time completed her PhD at the University of Birmingham.
 She is the Physical Education School Placement Coordinator and the Coordinator of professional development programmes for PE school placement cooperating teachers: Cooperating PE Teacher (COPET) Programme and COPET+ Programmes.
 Though based in the Faculty of Science and Health, Eimear's outreach and research work extends to the Institute of Education.